dfelinto/blender-manual/manual/addons/import_export/scene_obj.rst

    When importing an OBJ it's useful to split up the objects into Blender objects, named according to the OBJ-file.
 However, this splitting loses the vertex order which is needed when using OBJ-files as morph targets.
-It also loses any vertices that are not connected to a face so this must be disabled if you want to keep the vertex order.
+It also loses any vertices that are not connected to a face or edge so this must be disabled if you want to keep the vertex order and loose vertices.
 Split by Object & Split by Group
    When importing an OBJ it's useful to split up the objects into Blender objects, named according to the OBJ-file.
 However, this splitting loses the vertex order which